vmhieu51204/PascalVOC-Semi-supervised-Semantic-Segmentation/README.md

 # PascalVOC-Semi-supervised-Semantic-Segmentation
 Semantic segmentation is a fundamental task in computer vision, but state-of-the-art models typically demand large-scale, pixel-level annotated datasets, which are costly and labor-intensive to produce.
-This project investigates the efficacy of semi-supervised learning (SSL) as a paradigm to mitigate this dependency by training models on a small set of labeled images and a large set of unlabeled images.
+The process of creating these pixel-perfect labels is notoriously expensive and time consuming.
+Consequently, models trained on limited labeled datasets often suffer from poor generalization capabilities.
+To address this challenge, this project investigates the efficacy of semi-supervised learning (SSL) as a paradigm to mitigate this dependency by training models on a small set of labeled images and a large set of unlabeled images.
 The project implement and evaluate GAN and S4GAN model, built upon a DeepLabV3+ architecture with an EfficientNet-B2 encoder.
 Experiments conducted on the PASCAL VOC 2012 and Segmentation Boundary Dataset (SBD) demonstrate that most semisupervised approaches significantly outperform a baseline model trained only on the limited labeled data.

 ![alt text](image.png)